 The fit, however, is a whole another deal.
-The nice thing about the UBFEN shoes is that theyhave laces for fit adjustment.
-If you didn’t notice, the SIMARI shoes had no laces, while ALEADER shoes had faux laces, which means that their fit cannot be adjusted.
+The nice thing about the UBFEN shoes is that they have laces for fit adjustment.
+If you didn’t notice, the SIMARI shoes had no lace, while ALEADER shoes had faux laces, which means that their fit cannot be adjusted.

-Overall, while not offering anything extra, the UBFEN water shoes are probably going to be perfect for people who want some protection under their feet but don’t want too bulky water shoes.
+Overall, while not offering anything extra, the UBFEN water shoes are probably going to be perfect for people who want some protection under their feet for hiking but don’t want too bulky water shoes.

 The Crocs Swiftwater is quite the eye catcher.
 While marketed as sandals, the Swiftwaters don’t differ too much in general design from other water shoes on our list.